Learn about Christian theologian and philosopher, the Bishop of Hippo, the town's namesake.

 Who Was Saint Augustine?

 Then one day, in a fit of intense frustration over his inability to reconcile godly living with the desires of the flesh, he cried out to God for help and understanding.
 He heard a voice saying, "Tolle, lege," which means "pick up and read" in Latin.
 He picked up the Bible and it opened to the letters of St. Paul, who had overcome similar struggles in his own life.
-Taking comfort in the words of the epistle writer, Augustine repented of his hedonistic habits and devoted his life to serving God.
+Taking comfort in the words of the epistle writer, Augustine repented for his hedonistic habits and devoted his life to serving God.

 After his baptism and conversion to Christianity in 387, Augustine practiced poverty and charity.
 Drawing upon both his personal experiences and his considerable education in rhetoric, he wrote powerful works including Confessions and The City of God, which many consider foundational to Christian theology.
 The Roman Catholic Church celebrates his feast day on August 28, the anniversary of his death in 430.